You can't afford it

 You've had financial difficulties in the past

-Lenders will be able to see things like missed payments, County Court Judgments (CCJs) against your name and bankruptcy orders, on your credit rating for six years, and this can have a big impact on whether or not you get accepted for a mortgage during that period.
+Lenders will be able to see things like missed payments and County Court Judgments (CCJs) against your name and bankruptcy orders, on your credit rating for six years, and this can have a big impact on whether or not you get accepted for a mortgage during that period.

-In the meantime, if you want to boost your chances of being accepted for a mortgage and you already have some form of credit, ensure you always make payments on time and keep within your credit limits.
+In the meantime, if you want to boost your chances of being accepted for a mortgage and you already have some form of credit, ensure you always make payments on time and keep within your credit limit.

 They will provide guidance on a range of options to suit your personal needs and help you with your debt problems.